fulopjoz/rdkit_ftrees/Code/GraphMol/Basement/FeatTrees/README.md

 - `FeatTree.h` / `FeatTree.cpp`: public API and implementation of the base-tree
-  builder, the feature-tree transformer, canonicalisation and JSON utilities, together with the weighted Jaccard similarity calculation.
+  builder, the feature-tree transformer, canonicalisation and JSON utilities, together with the similarity calculators and invariant validation helpers.
 - `FeatTreeUtils.h` / `FeatTreeUtils.cpp`: factored helper routines used during
   the base-tree construction pass.
 These remain available for unit testing even though `molToBaseTree()` now performs most steps internally.